poloey/12_feni_oct_5/readme.md

 ~~~

 # New javascript query selector
-In new javascript we can select dom element using css selector.
-Its actually cut all complexity of javaScript earlier selection.
+In new javascript, we can select dom element using css selector.
+Its actually cut all complexity of javaScript selection.
 ### to select singular value like id, single element
 ~~~js
 var hello = document.querySelector('#hello');